-As diverse Indonesia is, so different is the way to consume the intoxicating nut.
+As diverse as Indonesia is, so different is the way to consume the intoxicating nut.
 Often similar, sometimes different ingredients are added to suit the personal preferences of the consumers.

 The old betel nuts are used in Java.
 The peeled, hard nuts, betel leaves, slaked lime paste (slaked lime with cold water) and gambir are crushed in a mortar.
-Gambir is a dye from the plant Uncaria Gambir and adds color to the mixture.
+Gambir is a dye from the plant Uncaria Gambir and adds colour to the mixture.
 It is also said that it strengthens teeth and gums.
 After that, chewing tobacco is added.
 The traditional mortar for the betel nut is made from buffalo horn.

 In Bali, betel nut is consumed differently.
 The soft seed of a young betel nut is cut into thin slices and rolled into a betel leaf coated with the thick slaked lime paste.

 In the Moluccas, mainly young betel nuts are used.
-The peeled, soft seeds are chewed together with betel fruits and white slaked lime powder.
+The peeled, soft seeds are chewed together with betel fruits and white-slaked lime powder.
 Sometimes the older betel nuts are consumed after they are crushed in a mortar.
 If there are no betel fruits, betel leaves are used.